22nd Judicial Circuit

 - Specialty Courts Programs services are provided with an interdisciplinary team approach including circuit judge, prosecutor, defense attorney, law enforcement officer, probation officers and treatment professionals.
 Services include comprehensive behavioral health and physical health assessments, service plan development, engagement and support, consultation and compliance monitoring.

-Available in Spring 2018, this Youth Partial Hospitalization Program is in partnership with Horizons Behavioral Health.
-The program will be serving adolescents between the ages of 12-18 with 6-hours of daily programming including Group Therapy-Skills Based, Expressive Therapy, School, Spirituality and Family Therapy.
+A Youth Partial Hospitalization Program in partnership with Horizons Behavioral Health, the program will be serving adolescents ages of 12-18 with 6-hours of daily programming including Group Therapy-Skills Based, Expressive Therapy, School, Spirituality and Family Therapy.
+Adolescent PHP/IOP provides an atmosphere for daily goal setting, parent

 Association for Individual Development (AID)